 Hearty Red GAPS Chili

-2 pounds ground beef (buy grassfed meat here)
+- 3 pounds ground beef buy grassfed meat here

-- 2 1/2 cups (or more) chicken stock (chicken stock recipe)
+- 2 1/2 cups or more chicken stock (chicken stock recipe, or buy)

-2 cans tomato paste or diced tomatoes (purchase tomato paste in glass jars here)
+- 2 cans tomato paste or diced tomatoes small cans tomato paste, 16-ounce cans diced tomatoes

 Drain any blood from thawed liver.
 Place in a bowl.
 Cover with the juice of one lemon and filtered water until the liver is completely covered.
 Cover bowl with lid or plastic wrap and return to the fridge.
 Soaking the liver removes the blood and bitterness.